Kirdock/discordjs-voice-recorder/README.md

 The output format can be determined to just be a single `.mp3` file or a `.zip` file that contains one audio track per user.

 ## Difference to other voice recording solutions
-You get the track as it is in realtime.
+You get the track as you would hear it in the voice channel.
 Not just the chunks when someone is talking.
-The file is as the same as you would hear it in the voice channel (time when someone is not speaking is added).
+The time when someone is not speaking is added.

 [![npm version](https://img.shields.io/npm/v/%40kirdock%2Fdiscordjs-voice-recorder)](https://www.npmjs.com/package/@kirdock/discordjs-voice-recorder)